aaron-everly/react-prisma-auth-form/README.md

 ## Introduction

 This project features a React-based register/login form styled with TailwindCSS.
 The backend uses Prisma to interact with the Postgres database and is served with Express.
 The application utilizes token-based authentication using JSON Web Tokens (JWT), which are stored in the browser's localStorage to provide persistent user information across components.
-For now, this project cannot be built and is solely to be used in development.
+For now, this project is solely to be used in development and has no build scripts.

 ## Features

 - User registration with encrypted password storage in the database.
 - User login with JWT-based authentication and token storage in localStorage.
 - Protected routes based on presence of token (`http://localhost:5713/home` is currently the only protected route).
-- React components for a user-friendly register/login interface.
+- React + TailwindCSS for a user-friendly register/login interface.
 - Backend API routes using Express for handling user authentication.
 - Integration with PostgreSQL for persistent user data storage.
-- Prisma ORM for efficient database management and queries.
+- Prisma ORM for database management and queries.

 ## Dependencies